Ziziphus nummularia

-Ziziphus nummularia, commonly known as wild jujube or jhahrberi in Hindi, is a species of Ziziphus native to the Thar Desert of western India and southeastern Pakistan, south Iran, Afghanistan, Lebanon and Zimbabwe.
-Ziziphus nummularia is a shrub up to 6 m or more high, branching to form a thicket.
+Ziziphus nummularia, commonly known as wild jujube or jharberi in Hindi, is a species of Ziziphus native to the Thar Desert of western India and southeastern Pakistan, south Iran, Afghanistan, Lebanon and Zimbabwe.
+Ziziphus nummularia is a shrub up to 6 m or higher, branching to form a thicket.
 The leaves are rounded like those of Ziziphus jujuba but differ from those in having a pubescence on the adaxial surface.
 The plant is commonly found in arid areas, hills, plains, and agricultural fields.

 Description

 Ziziphus nummularia is a much-branched, widely-spreading, thorny bush or shrub up to 6 or 8 m tall.
 The branches and twigs have a velvety texture and a pale purplish colour.
 The lateral roots are long and spread deeply into the substrate.
 The alternately arranged leaves are simple and ovate, 2.5 cm long, with serrate margins; the upper surface of the blade is dark green and glossy, and the under surface is white and downy.
 The stipules are often replaced by a pair of brown spines, one short, down-curving hook, the other 1 cm long, robust, and straight.
 The inflorescence is a cyme, the individual pale yellow flowers being bisexual with parts in fives, and often having no petals.
 They are followed by small red or blackish drupes not exceeding 1 cm in diameter, containing a hard stone, inside which there are usually two seeds.